Womens March Network Staff

 Before joining Women’s March, Kelsey served as the Director of Finance of CALMRA, a nonprofit that served people with cognitive disabilities.

 Earlier in her career, Kelsey held various positions in commercial banking companies, including Kislak National Bank/Popular Bank and Mellon United National/ Bank/Sabadell United Bank.

 Kelsey is skilled in financial management, nonprofit administration, fiscal reporting, financial audits, and human resources.
 She is also an energetic team player and a leader who collaborates with others to accomplish any goal.
 She is adept in strategic planning and reducing corporate outlay.

-Kelsey is a graduate of the University of Maryland University College, where she earned her bachelor’s degree in Business Management and graduated with Honors.
-She currently lives in Maryland but is originally from Alabama and moved to Florida in her teen years.
+Kelsey graduated from the University of Maryland University College, earning her bachelor’s degree in Business Management with a minor in Business Administration.
+She lives in Maryland but is originally from Alabama and moved to Florida in her teen years.
 She is married and has two children.

 Amanda Chávez Barnes